Phone: (843)664-8159 or (843) 954-4812

 Bachelor of Arts Degree Master of Education in Remediation Master of Education in Literacy Studies Certified in Early Childhood Certified in Elementary Education Endorsement in Read to Succeed Literacy Teacher

 Ms. T. Woodson

-My name is Tonya Woodson and I have been teaching for twenty years.
+My name is Tonya Woodson and I have been teaching for twenty-three and a half years.
 Fourteen of those years have been in first grade and one of those years was in second grade.
-This is my fifth year teaching Reading Recovery at North Vista Elementary.
-I graduated from Columbia College with a Bachelor of Arts, and I have earned a Master’s of Education Degree in Remediation from Francis Marion University.
-I am currently working on another Master's Degree from Coker College in Literacy Studies.
+I am certified in both Early Childhood and Elementary Education.
+This is my eighth year teaching Reading Recovery at North Vista Elementary.
+I also work with first and second grade students who are not reading on grade level in a small reading and writing intervention group.
+I graduated from Columbia College with a Bachelor of Arts Degree.
+I went on to pursue and earned a Master’s of Education Degree in Remediation from Francis Marion University.
+In addition, I recently earned another Master's Degree from Coker College in Literacy Studies.
 I am very excited to be here and I am very excited to start teaching and working with your child in Reading Recovery!